Last Updated on October 24, 2021

 Actor John Heffernan, who is also joining the cast, has lots of experience in dark underbelly kinds of period dramas; he played Jaggers in “Dickensian,” Lascelles in “Jonathan Strange & Mr Norrell,” and Laurence Brown in “Crooked House,” before cleaning up for his role as Lord Altrincham in “The Crown.”
 Dolly Wells (Mrs. Featherstone in Pride & Prejudice and Zombies) has some dark period drama background too.

 Series writer Gatiss is also an actor and will appear in the new adaptation of “Dracula” – you may know him as John Dashwood in the 2008 adaptation of “Sense & Sensibility,” or as Lord Marlborough in “The Favourite.”

-The new Victorian era period drama will premiere in the UK on BBC One, and on Netflix in the US and elsewhere around the world.
-“Dracula” is expected to air on the BBC this winter.
-Stay tuned for the US Netflix premiere date.
+The Victorian era period drama premieres in the UK on BBC One, and on Netflix in the US and elsewhere around the world.

 Piers Wenger, Controller of BBC Drama was excited to be collaborating with Moffat and Gatiss the iconic British series: “Steven and Mark’s ingenious vision for Dracula is as clever as it is chilling.
 In their talented hands the fans will experience the power of Bram Stoker’s creation as if completely anew.”